Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Automorphisms of -bundles over

-At each step, those are all the possible equivariant Sarkisov links by Lemma \ref{SarkisovoverA1}; hence, by Theorem \ref{Floris}, we have obtained all Mori fiber spaces $X'$ such that $\Autz(X)$ and $\Autz(X')$ are conjugate.
-This also implies that $\Autz(X)$ is relatively maximal with respect to $\pi$ but that the pair $(X,\pi)$ is not stiff. \end{proof}
+At each step, those are all the possible $\Autz(X)$-equivariant square birational maps, so this proves (1).
+This also implies that $\Autz(X)$ is relatively maximal with respect to $p_2$ but that the pair $(X,p_2)$ is not stiff. \end{proof}